Looking Back: Feb. 21, 2023

 50 YEARS AGO

 Feb.
-20, 1973 — A l t h o u g h campaign headquarters for the Memorial Hospital Fund drive in the basement of the chamber of commerce building closed Saturday at 6 p.m. the quest for funds will continue until the $500,000 has been raised.
+21, 1973 — Although campaign headquarters for the Memorial Hospital Fund drive in the basement of the chamber of commerce building closed Saturday at 6 p.m. the quest for funds will continue until the $500,000 has been raised.

 Campaign Co-Chairman Ron Nerland announced that the total through Saturday at 6 p.m. was just over the $350,000 mark.